Economic Analysis According to VDI 2067

 - Heat sales (influenced by the refurbishment rate of connected buildings)

 VDI 2067 offers a proven and transparent framework for the economic analysis of district heating networks.
 The annuity method makes one-off and recurring costs comparable, and accounting for price escalation ensures realistic results over long observation periods.
-For a robust basis for decision-making, it is essential to capture all four cost groups completely, to assume realistic price developments and to validate the results through a sensitivity analysis.
+A sound basis for decisions rests on three things: capturing all four cost groups completely, assuming realistic price developments, and validating the results through a sensitivity analysis.
 The levelized cost of heat, as the central performance indicator, enables direct comparison of different supply variants and forms the foundation for investment decisions and heat pricing models.
-VICUS Districts performs the economic analysis according to VDI 2067 directly following the technical simulation, so that technical and economic assessment interlock consistently.
+VICUS Districts supplies the physical input data from the simulation, on which the economic analysis according to VDI 2067 builds in an external calculation tool, so that technical and economic assessment interlock consistently.

 Further reading: BEW Funding — public funding that reduces investment costs in the economic analysis, Heat Loss Calculation According to DIN EN 13941 — quantifying losses that directly impact operating costs, Linear Heat Density — the key metric for economic assessment of network viability, Pump Sizing in District Heating Networks — pump energy as an operational cost factor in the VDI 2067 framework.